As of December 19, 2017, MyQL is now referred to as Rocket Mortgage.

 If you’re looking to buy a home for the first time, there’s a good chance that you’re a novice when it comes to shopping for the right mortgage.
 You may have heard terms like 30-year fixed and ARM thrown around, but here’s your chance to get an inside view from a banker’s perspective.
 A home loan is likely the largest financial investment you’ll ever make in your lifetime, so it makes sense to do some research ahead of time.

-I recently chatted with Andrew Bow, a President’s Club Power Banker with Quicken Loans.
-Since he’s been a Home Loan Expert for nearly five years, he has some valuable insight of first steps to take for people beginning to shop for a mortgage.
+We recently chatted with Andrew Bow, a President’s Club Power Banker with Quicken Loans.
+Since he’s been a Home Loan Expert for more than six years, he has some valuable insight on first steps to take for people beginning to shop for a mortgage.

 Get Clear On Your Goals

-For starters, Bow suggested getting clear about your home-buying goals and what makes now the right time for you to buy.
+For starters, Bow suggests getting clear about your home-buying goals and what makes now the right time for you to buy.

 Look at Your Credit